Foundational Learning Assistance

 • have an established Alberta address

-• be in Alberta at the time of acceptance into the approved program of study
+• reside in Alberta for the duration of the program of study

 Students residing in border communities are considered residents of the province/territory to which their home postal code belongs.